techidaily/site-games-able/source/_posts/a-trainers-chronicle-of-finding-the-rare-and-beautiful-94.md

 ### How to Get the Shiny Charm in Pokémon Scarlet and Violet

  The second item that you should add to your shiny hunting kit is the Shiny Charm.
-Pokémon Scarlet and Violet are the latest in a long history of[exclusive Nintendo Switch games](https://www.makeuseof.com/best-exclusive-nintendo-switch-games/) , and the Shiny Charm has been helping trainers find shiny Pokémon since the beginning of the franchise.
+Pokémon Scarlet and Violet are the latest in a long history of [exclusive Nintendo Switch games](https://www.makeuseof.com/best-exclusive-nintendo-switch-games/) , and the Shiny Charm has been helping trainers find shiny Pokémon since the beginning of the franchise.
 But it does come at a cost.

 ![A Nintendo Switch on a stack of books](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/a-nintendo-switch-on-a-stack-of-books.jpg)